rcslab/AutoCPA/README.md

 Getting Started
 ---------------

 Our bcpid collection daemon can should be run as root and records will be placed in `/var/tmp`.
-The daemon can also be run in foreground mode for testing as with `-f` parameter.
+The daemon can also be run in foreground mode for testing as with `-f` parameter and you change the output directory using the `-o` parameter.

+The default counters are picked up `conf/ARCH_NAME.conf` where architecture name is displayed in the first line of `pmccontrol -l`.
+The configuration file accepts pmc formatted comma separated parameters to the counters.
+We also include two additional parameters `sample_rate` and `label`.

+NOTE: Moving forward you should set the label using the standard pmc counter names with a few extensions we've made.
+Currently we use `instructions`, `branches`, `dc-misses`, and `l2dc-misses`.

 ```
 # bcpid/bcpid